 To improve your aim in Call of Duty: Warzone, you have to start with your settings.
-Using data from the game’s top players, here are the best controller settings for Aim Assist, Response Curve, Deadzone, Sensitivity and ADS Sensitivity.
+Using data from the game’s top players, here are the best controller settings on console and PC for Aim Assist, Response Curve, Deadzone, Sensitivity, and ADS Sensitivity.

-Aiming in any FPS (first-person shooter) is dictated primarily by preference, so you should just use the settings that feel right to you.
-But, past that, there are some universal guidelines you can use in order to maximize your in-game performance.
+Aiming in any FPS (first-person shooter) is dictated primarily by preference and outlying factors like controller type, so you should, ultimately, just use the settings that feel right to you.
+However, there are some universal guidelines you can use in order to maximize your in-game performance.

 Best Warzone controller aim settings

 |Use/Reload Behavior||Contextual Tap|

 Best Warzone controller movement settings

 |Automatic Tactical Sprint||Disabled|

 |Vehicle Camera Recenter||Enabled|

 While movement settings are mostly down to preference, the choices above will allow you to be in full control when you’re on the battlefield to perform actions as quickly as possible.

 This is especially true when it comes to Slide Behavior, as simply tapping the button is a lot faster than the hold option, saving you those ever-valuable seconds in a gunfight.
 It also opens up the ability to slide cancel, which can be a useful technique to learn if you’re looking to pick up more wins.